mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 To sum it up - even though nodejs does its job, I had strong feeling that it is not as mature as Python.
 And I'd rather use Python for such task in the future, so I can be sure that if something goes wrong, it is happening because I failed and issue can be traced relatively easy.

-Performance-wise, with WebSocket transport, CPython is on par with nodejs and PyPy is much faster.
+Performance-wise, with WebSocket transport, CPython is on par with nodejs and with PyPy it is much faster.
 For long-polling, Tornado on PyPy is approximately 1.5-2 times slower than nodejs when used with proper asynchronous libraries.
-So it is comparable at least.
+So, given current WebSocket adoption rates, I'd say they're on par.

 Final notes
 -----------